vkrd/Neural-Network/README.md

 ## Setup

-The only libraries you need to have are listed below with their pip installations
+The only libraries you need to have are listed below with their pip installations.
+Numpy is used for linear algebra and tqdm is used to monitor training progress.

     pip install numpy
     pip install tqdm